spark-jobserver/spark-jobserver/README.md

 - Subclasses of java.util.Map with string key values (non-string keys may be converted to strings)
 - Maps, Seqs, Java Maps and Java Lists may contain nested values of any of the above
 - If a job result is of scala's Stream[Byte] type it will be serialised directly as a chunk encoded stream.
   This is useful if your job result payload is large and may cause a timeout serialising as objects.
-Beware, this will not currently work as desired with context-per-jvm=true configuration, since it would require serialising Stream[\_] blob between processes.
-For now use Stream[\_] job results in context-per-jvm=false configuration, pending potential future enhancements to support this in context-per-jvm=true mode.

 If we encounter a data type that is not supported, then the entire result will be serialized to a string.